Hamneggs/ArcadeInterface/README.md

 * Get any other .dlls it whines about.
 * Run!
 Woohoo!
 While the program may run, you need to configure the command of each Tile to do what you want.
-I doubt that you ahre going to have your roms in the samde directory as mine, for example.
+I doubt that you are going to have your roms in the samde directory as mine, for example.